 Length.
 Make it as long as you like.
 The CV is intended to be exhaustive.
-Mine is 17 pages, and I trimmed a fair bit of content.
+Mine is 17 pages, and I trimmed a fair bit of content recently.

 Font.
 This isn’t particularly critical, as long as it is readable and not tiny.
-I would keep it between 9-12 point font and have seen recommendations that Times New Roman is one of the easier-to-read fonts.
+I would keep it between 9-12 point font and recommendations vary widely on what font to use, but it seems like there is a short list.

 Time.
 You probably don’t need to include awards you got in undergrad, or externships you did in vet school.
 If you are applying for a new assistant professor position, potentially including awards from veterinary school, internship, and residency are acceptable.
 After that, unless it occurred when you were on faculty, you can remove them.

 Organization.
 Create headlines in decreasing order of importance.
 End with references.
 If you are applying for a clinical position and are residency trained or boarded, open with that.
 Then, education and experience are up, with publications close behind.
 Teaching experience follows, then any other service information.
 If you are applying for a non-clinical position, highlighting grant funding is important.
 Everything should be listed in reverse chronological order.